-Opening a savings account is a basic step toward becoming more financial responsible and saving for the future.
+Whether you're exploring banks for college students or working adults, deciding to open a savings account is a basic step toward becoming more financial responsible and saving for the future.
 As routine fees become the norm for traditional checking accounts at banks, it's worth asking how much it costs to open a savings account.
 While it may take some time and research to find a bank that won't charge you a penny for maintaining a savings account with them, the benefits of accumulating money in a savings account typically outweighs the costs involved.

 Some banks may require that you open a savings account with a minimum balance predetermined by the bank.
 Depending on the institution, minimum balance requirements for savings accounts could be less than $100 or more than $1,000 to avoid fees.
 In those situations, the cost of opening a savings account would be equal to the amount required by the bank to establish the account.

 Video of the Day

-The cost of opening a savings account may include a bank's regular fees for maintaining an account with their company.
+The cost of opening a savings account may include a bank's regular fees for maintaining an account with their company, and fees can vary for the different types of savings options offered.
 For example, banks may charge $12 per month in regular fees for opening a savings account at their location.
 In some cases, banks will waive fees for savings accounts exceeding a predetermined balance to encourage customers to maintain fund with the bank.
 For example, banks may waive their monthly $12 service fee for customers with more than $1,000 banked in their savings accounts.

 Some banks charge penalty fees for savings account activities that violate their guidelines.
-For example, banks may limit customers to three transactions per month on savings accounts to discourage customers from using savings accounts as checking accounts.
-A customer who engages in four or five transactions, such as debit card withdrawals, inter-bank transfers or writing checks drawn from the savings account, may be assessed penalty fees.
+For example, banks may limit customers to six transactions per month on savings accounts to discourage customers from using savings accounts as checking accounts.
+A customer who engages in seven or eight transactions, such as debit card withdrawals, inter-bank transfers or writing checks drawn from the savings account, may be assessed penalty fees.